helenpidoulas/node-react-weather-app/README.md

 To install from your terminal:

--Clone this repository to your local machine |
+- Clone this repository to your local machine |
 `git clone https://github.com/helenpidoulas/node-react-weather-app`

 - Navigate to the repo on your machine, and install the dependencies from `package.json` |